 Leaning Into Discomfort

 To help clients turn inward I’ll ask, “What is the sensation of that discomfort?
 Where do you feel it in your body?”
 In the beginning, it may be hard to tell.
 Initially, a big part of the work is discerning and listening within.
 The body is a great intelligence.
-We use it as an ally by becoming curious about the sensation, magnifying it, leaning into it, and see what it has to say.
+We use it as an ally by becoming curious about the sensation, magnifying it, and see what it has to say.

 “My heart is pounding in my chest.”